Pulmonary/ Critical Care Fellowship Program

 To develop the fundamental skills to appreciate, interpret and contribute to scholarship in medicine, all of our fellows participate in mentored research projects.
 On designated rotations, a weekly research conference provides a venue for work in progress presentations and exposure to scientists doing clinical and basic research and developing projects for extramural funding.

-Finally, the LSU Pulmonary and Critical Care Medicine fellowship trains physician-citizens of the world.
-Through our Global Pulmonary Health Scholars exchange program, we have sent 8 fellows to Turkey, Brazil and Vietnam for 2-4 week international exposures to comparative health systems, pulmonary diseases and professionalism.
-Two fellows travel to India this year.
-In addition, with support from the American Thoracic Society, we have sent two fellows to ATS Hill Day in Washington DC to experience the role of the physician voice in government.
+Finally, the LSU Pulmonary and Critical Care Medicine fellowship trains physician-citizens.
+Through our Global Pulmonary Health Scholars exchange program, we have sent fellows to Turkey, Brazil, India and Vietnam for international exposures to comparative health systems, pulmonary diseases and professionalism.
+With support from the American Thoracic Society, we have sent fellows to ATS Hill Day in Washington DC to learn about the physician voice in government.